 Onlookers on the ground below the massive clouds of poisonous gases suffer from respiratory and cardiovascular illnesses.

-Pyrotechnic materials and other fragments left after the fireworks are detonated or burned end up litter the area.
+Pyrotechnic materials and other fragments left after the fireworks detonate or burn up litter the area.

-Casings, fuses, and other materials are filled with toxins that can poison birds, wildlife, and children for a long time afterward.
+Casings, fuses, and other materials contain toxins that poison birds, wildlife, and children for a long time afterward.

 Loud explosions from fireworks cause wildlife and pets to break leashes, jump fences, and even jump through glass windows in their panic.